 Let’s pick one example: Photography.
 This is something you can make money with remotely and I love taking photos.
 But to be honest, I’m not good at it.
 I don’t have the equipment, nor the experience or knowledge to be a professional photographer.
 So I wouldn’t be successful with it.

 The one thing I can find in every circle is content writing.
-I have experience in writing different types of content, I absolutely love sitting in front of my computer and write for hours and it’s definitely something that I can do remotely and people pay for it.
+I have experience in writing different types of content, I absolutely love sitting in front of my computer and writing for hours and it’s definitely something that I can do remotely and people pay for it.

 And that was indeed my first and most successful digital nomad job.
 I started writing for a radio station a few years back and later created content for different websites and blogs.
 I have found my clients mainly in Facebook groups and on freelance platforms.